Azure/azure-quickstart-templates/rhel-3tier-iaas/README.md

 ##Prerequisites

-- Azure Subscription with specified payment method (Red Hat Enterprise Linux is a market place product and requires payment method to be specified in Azure Subscription
+- Azure Subscription with specified payment method (Red Hat Enterprise Linux is a marketplace product and requires payment method to be specified in Azure Subscription)

 ##Deployment Steps

 Build your Red Hat 3-Tier IaaS environment on Azure in a two simple steps:
-- Launch the Template deployment by clicking on Deploy on Azure button.
+- Launch the Template deployment by clicking on Deploy to Azure button.
 - Fill in all the required parameter values.
 Accept the terms and condition on click Purchase.
 The deployment takes about 5 minutes.

 ##Post Deployment Steps